All Episodes

 Okay, you told us about the audio tape.

-You've given us the transcript.
+You've given us a transcript.

 We want the audio tape as well.

-We think we deserve that as the people, the the branch of government that does oversight more importantly, we think the American people deserve to hear that.
+We think we deserve that as the people, the branch of government that does oversight.

-When they're getting ready to make the most important decision, who's going to be our next commander-in-chief.
+When they're getting ready to make the most important decision, who's going to be our next commander-in-chief?

 Yeah, very, very important work.

-Uh will there be criminal referrals in the weeks ahead?
+Will there be criminal referrals in the weeks ahead?

 We don't have a lot of time.